openwdl/wdl/versions/development/SPEC.md

 * There are no cycles in this dependency graph.
 * Therefore, although not necessarily recommended for readability reasons, this workflow would processed without problem.

-### Referencing values within and from outside sub-scopes
+### Referencing values within and from outside sub-sections

 This example scatters over the `my_task` task from the previous examples.
 ```wdl